Irma Elsa Gonzalez: Judicial service

 Gonzalez served as a United States magistrate judge for the United States District Court for the Southern District of California in 1984.
 California Governor Pete Wilson appointed Gonzalez as a state judge on the San Diego Superior Court in 1991.

 On April 9, 1992, President George H. W. Bush nominated Gonzales to be a United States district judge of the United States District Court for the Southern District of California, to fill the seat vacated by Judge J. Lawrence Irving.
 The Senate confirmed her nomination on August 11, 1992 and she received her commission on August 12, 1992.
 She served as the Chief Judge of the Southern District from 2005 to 2012.
-Gonzalez took senior status on March 29, 2013, and retired on October 25, 2013.
+Gonzalez assumed senior status on March 29, 2013, and retired on October 25, 2013.

 On August 23, 2010 Gonzalez sided with Trump University in Makaeff vs. Trump University by allowing the countersuit by Trump University for defamation against Makaeff.
 Gonzalez's decision was unanimously overturned by the Ninth Circuit Court of Appeal on April 17, 2013.